A woman moving forward as healthy food, a bed, a journal, and hearts float around her

 Medication

 One of the hardest things I had to change was my pain medication.
-I was taking tramadol at the time and had been for over 6 years.
+I was taking Tramadol at the time and had been for over 6 years.
 Tramadol is a potent opioid.
-I would not recommend it as it can damage your liver and become highly addictive, but at the time, it was the only pain relief that could help me get on with daily life.
-I have now been clean from tramadol for 2 years; this was a massive factor in reversing my liver disease.
+I would not recommend it, as it can damage your liver and become highly addictive, but at the time, it was the only pain relief that could help me get on with daily life.
+I have now been clean from Tramadol for 2 years; this was a massive factor in reversing my liver disease.

 Featured Forum